A person in a suit interacts with a digital interface displaying the word "AI" surrounded by interconnected technology icons.

 San Diego: Simulating Ethics on the Shoreline

 San Diego is turning AI into a dialogue.
-Institutions like UC San Diego work directly with city planners to host scenarios simulating how predictive policing or AI in healthcare could back up (or resist) bias.
+Institutions like UC San Diego work directly with city planners to host scenarios simulating how predictive policing or AI in healthcare could reinforce (or resist) bias.
 Their “Test Cities Initiative” accounts for demographic, economic, and bias-weighted variables in regulatory simulations, merging academia and governance like an elegantly-coded train schedule.

 Cross-sector AI Simulations: Quarterly